 The Honest Truth About Liars

 Compulsive liars are people who lie even if there is no need of it.
-Most have run across one at some time or another.
-And they can be aggravating to say the least.
+Most have met one at some time or another.
+And they can be aggravating.
 What prompts a person to lie for absolutely no reason whatsoever?

 A compulsive liar is someone who lies out of habit.
 They feel comfortable lying, but uneasy when speaking the truth.
-Researchers have concluded compulsive lying disorders usually develop during childhood and are a form of obsessive compulsive disorder.
+Researchers have concluded compulsive lying disorders usually develop during childhood and are a form of obsessive compulsive disorder (OCD).
 It is generally accepted there are two classifications of liars, compulsive and pathological.
-The terms Habitual Liar and Chronic Liar are often used to refer to a Compulsive Liar.
+The terms Habitual Liar and Chronic Liar are often used in reference to Compulsive Liars.

-Pathological liars are different from a compulsive liar.
-A pathological liar is usually defined as someone who constantly lies to get their way.
-Pathological lying is often focused and goal oriented.
-It is viewed as a coping mechanism and often associated with some other type of mental health disorder.
-And they are frequently thought of as manipulative, cunning and self-centered.
+Pathological liars differ from compulsive liars.
+Pathological liars are defined as those who constantly lie.
+They are focused and goal oriented.
+It's viewed as a coping mechanism often associated with a mental health disorder.
+They are frequently thought of as manipulative, cunning and self-centered.

 Compulsive lying is considered a mental disorder whose exact origin is indeterminate.
-The condition can often be accompanied by depression, substance abuse, self mutilation or alcoholism.
-It can result from a number of specific root disorders, including Post Traumatic Stress Disorder (PTSD), Bipolar Disorder, Borderline Personality Disorder, and many others.
+The condition is often accompanied by depression, substance abuse, self mutilation or alcoholism.
+It can result from a number of specific disorders, including Post Traumatic Stress Disorder (PTSD), Bipolar Disorder, Borderline Personality Disorder, to name a few.

-A compulsive liar will lie, regardless of the situation.
-Not your everyday little white lie.
-It becomes a second nature.
-Not only will they fracture the truth about issues large and small, but they will take comfort in it.
-For them, it just feels right.
+A compulsive liar lies regardless of a situation.
+It becomes second nature and comes easily.
+Not only will they lie about issues, large or small, but will take comfort in them.
 Telling the truth, on the other hand, is difficult.
-Lying can become addictive and hard to stop and is often a symptom of a much larger personality disorder.
+Lying becomes addictive and hard to control.
+It's often a symptom of a larger personality disorder.

 Compulsive lying can be treated through counseling or therapy.
-But, like any addictive behavior getting someone to admit there is a problem is the difficult part.
+But like any addiction admitting a problem exists is the difficult part.

 This disorder in children is one every parent should watch for.
 All children lie to some extent.
 This is normal behavior.
 It becomes serious when they begin lying for no apparent reason.
 It’s essential to identify the disorder in children during the early stages.
 Some people fabricate stories better than their life, while others create stories worse.